 A documentary on which I worked as senior researcher and lead consultant is to be shown on BBC2 nationally on December 5th.
-The one-hour BBC film charts the rise and fall of the Royal Bank of Scotland, starting with its £21bn acquisition of NatWest in February 2000 and ending soon after its ignominious near-collapse and bailout by the British taxpayer in October 2008.
-You can watch the full one hour documentary here)
+The one-hour BBC film charts the rise and fall of the Royal Bank of Scotland, starting with its £21bn acquisition of NatWest in February 2000 and ending soon after its ignominious near-collapse and bailout by the UK taxpayers in October 2008 (full one hour documentary available via Youtube below)

-RBS: Inside the Bank That Ran Out of Money is based around a series of in-depth interviews with former bank insiders – successfully breaking the “omerta” that until now has surrounded its collapse.
+RBS: Inside the Bank That Ran Out of Money is based around a series of in-depth interviews with former bank insiders – successfully breaking the “omerta” that until now has surrounded RBS’s collapse.

 People interviewed on camera include RBS’s former chairman and chief executive Sir George Mathewson, former chairman of retail banking Gordon Pell, former chairman and chief executive of corporate and investment banking Iain Robertson; former chief executive of wealth management Cameron McPhail; former non-executive director Cameron McLatchie, former group chief economist Jeremy Peat, former group head of media relations David Appleton and former chief executive of Bank of Scotland Sir Peter Burt.

 They discuss the culture at RBS, its strategy as it strove to become the world’s largest bank, its over-leverage and impulsive risk-taking, and the shocking mistakes that precipitated its collapse, including the hoarding of toxic CDOs by Connecticut-based subsidiary RBS Greenwich Capital, and the €72bn acquisition of Dutch bank ABN Amro.
 Fred Goodwin, who as chief executive in 2000-09 was ultimately responsible for these disastrous moves, declined to be interviewed for the programme.